WiFire/WANI/README.md

 - The provider ID.
 You use this to identify the app making the request and fetch its information from the WANI registry, including its declared **authUrl**.
 - Private data from WiFire which is only readable to WiFire's auth server.

 Do not send any response to WiFire yet.
 You should return a response only after the process described below is completed.
+Please see our [sample PHP code](https://github.com/WiFire/WANI/tree/master/php) for how this is done.

 ### 2. Authenticating with WiFire
 Determine the **authUrl** for WiFire, and send it a GET request as below.
 Please ensure that this URL is whitelisted on your network.